Popular Now

 HYROX Open vs Pro division sled weight comparison

 Age alone does not define performance.
-Division selection has a greater impact on finishing time.
+Division selection has a greater impact on finishing time than most athletes realize.
+If you’re unsure which division suits you, read our full breakdown of HYROX divisions: Open vs Pro vs Doubles vs Relay.

 Open Division

 This is where most athletes compete.
-It includes recreational participants and serious amateurs.
+It includes recreational participants and serious amateurs across all age groups.

 Pro Division